 By Sean Zucker –

 New technology has often focused on a core principle of trying to make consumers’ lives easier.
-From washing machines to microwaves and electric toothbrushes, almost every advance is designed to save sweat and time.
+From washing machines to microwaves and electric toothbrushes, almost every advance is designed to save time and sweat.
 With more time than ever on our hands, at least theoretically, many have turned to comforting leisurely activities like reading.
 But that begs some bigger questions: should we read stories like your forefathers or listen to stories like your forefather’s forefathers?
 And does the difference matter?

 For traditionalists, this conversation may seem to be getting ahead of itself.
 It’s not.
 Before the pandemic, Forbes reported that for the first time over 50 percent of Americans had listened to an audiobook.
 Add to that with one-in-five American adults now claiming they regularly consume audiobooks and its obvious the medium has hit the mainstream.
 True, they haven’t yet surpassed physical paperbacks in cultural relevance or popularity, but they’re growing fast.